-I’ve been wanting to go to Oaxaca for Dia de los Muertos for at least ten years, after seeing photos of the festival done by ultra talented Seattle photographer Spike Mafford, and it did not diappoint,.
+I’ve been wanting to go to Oaxaca for Dia de los Muertos for at least ten years, after seeing photos of the festival done by ultra talented Seattle photographer Spike Mafford, and it did not diappoint.
 Every restaurant, hotel, and shop is beautifully decorated with elaborate altars made of flowers and sugar skulls.
 There’s something going on in the streets every night, which makes it a very festive time, with mostly Mexican travelers.
 My best recommendation is to simply walk around and explore.
 There are plenty of fliers up all over town advertising different events for the festival.

 Perhaps the most popular activity is visiting the cemetery, especially on Halloween at midnight when they believe the spirits first arrive.
 I do not at all recommend taking the tour that does this, as it’s two guides for about 40 people and completely disorganized.
 If you want to go to the local cemetery, you can walk there from the center of town in about 15 minutes.
-For cemetaries in other pueblos, I recommend taking a taxi.
-The main cemetaries include San Miguel (in Oaxaca City), Xoxocotlan, Santa Maria Atzompa, and San Felipe del Agua.
-When you visit the cemetaries remember that while it’s a party for some, it’s a somber time for others.
+For cemeteries in other pueblos, I recommend taking a taxi.
+The main cemeteries include San Miguel (in Oaxaca City), Xoxocotlan, Santa Maria Atzompa, and San Felipe del Agua.
+When you visit the cemeteries remember that while it’s a party for some, it’s a somber time for others.
 Please be sensitive and respectful.

 Read about my experience celebrating Dia de los Muertos here: Why the Ancients Aren’t Afraid to Die.

 Wander and Window Shop